etoland/SWAPI/README.md

 # SWAPI
 SWAPI Project for FlightHub

-Before running use yarn on both and base root.
+Before running use yarn on both client, server and base root.

 How to run: Client
 1. cd my-app